 - A non-NDSU student?
 Only NDSU students can live in our apartments, unless they are a spouse or dependent.

-- CAN I USE FINANCIAL AID TO PAY FOR MY RENT?
 Yes.
 Work with NDSU One Stop for details.